Online and eSafety Advice

 Any idea can be taken to an extreme, but the type of extremism that we look for is when ideas and opinions lead on to violence.
 We often hear on the news of young people that have been radicalised and drawn into terrorist groups, but what does that mean?
 In simple terms radicalisation is the process of someone developing extremist views.

 All staff and Governors at RVHS are Level 1 Safeguarding trained and have completed the Governments Extremism and Radicalisation Prevent Training as part of Operation Channel.

 Cyber Bullying is using any form of technology to abuse or threaten another person.

 - Taking a picture/video of people on mobiles and passing these around for amusement

 - Writing nasty things about people in websites

 - Breaking into someone's e-mail account to send nasty messages to others

 - Standing by and watching others do any of the above

 If you have concerns?

-If you have concerns about your child relating to extremism and radicalisation, you can receive support and advice from our SPOC Coordinator in school on 0161 477 3544 or your local police by telephoning 101.
+If you have concerns about your child relating to extremism and radicalisation, you can receive support and advice from our Designated Safeguarding Lead in school on 0161 477 3544 or your local police by telephoning 101.
 They will treat the matter with total confidence and will do all they can to help to prevent your child turning to behaviour that breaks the law.